ryangan28/Final-Project/README.md

 **Status: COMPLETE ✅**

-This project successfully implements all required features:
+This project successfully implements all required features with advanced improvements:
-- Computer vision pest detection using fine-tuned YOLOv8
+- **Computer vision pest detection** using multiple architectures (EfficientNet-B0, YOLOv8)
+- **Uncertainty quantification** for reliable predictions in agricultural settings
-- Conversational AI interface for farmer guidance
+- **Conversational AI interface** for farmer guidance and support
-- Comprehensive organic treatment recommendations
+- **Comprehensive organic treatment recommendations** with IPM principles
-- Complete offline operation on edge devices
+- **Complete offline operation** on edge devices with graceful degradation
-- Mobile-friendly responsive design
+- **Mobile-friendly responsive design** with image upload and camera support
+- **Model evaluation framework** with comprehensive metrics and visualization

 ---